|

 factors which should be considered as a negative when accepting

-candidacy for the top job.
 Many professions have strict regulations, preceded by years of study

 and exams before they can call themselves professional and are allowed